Tejo-Tungabhadra

-"Tejo-Tungabhadra" is the novel written by the author Vasudhendra.
-Tejo-Tungabhadra novel is a social novel that chronicles the history of Vijayanagara Empire, Portuguese, Bahmani Sultanate and the lifestyle of that period.
+"Tejo-Tungabhadra" is a novel written by the author Vasudhendra.
+The social novel chronicles the history of Vijayanagara Empire, Portuguese, Bahmani Sultanate and the lifestyle of that period.
 It is a work that depicts the general and the constitutional work of the 15th-16th century.
-Vasudehendra's Tejo-Tungabhadra Novel has been awarded the Karnataka Sahithya Akademi Award in 2019.
+Tejo-Tungabhadra was awarded the Karnataka Sahithya Akademi Award in 2019.

 Illustration of the book

 The first printing of the novel Tejo-Tungabhadra was published by Chanda Book publishing house.
 The fist print of this 464-page novel is priced at ₹ 380 in India.
 The Front page of the book is designed by Soumya Kalyankar.
 NS Mapplitho 70 GSM Paper is used for 1/8 Demi Measurement of this book for publishing the novel.